Kuverit Price Hits $0.0000 on Major Exchanges (KUV)

-Kuverit (KUV) traded down 0% against the dollar during the 24-hour period ending at 12:00 PM ET on August 23rd.
-During the last week, Kuverit has traded down 0% against the dollar.
-One Kuverit coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Kuverit has a total market cap of $103,518.32 and $21.00 worth of Kuverit was traded on exchanges in the last 24 hours.
+Kuverit (KUV) traded 0% lower against the US dollar during the 1 day period ending at 0:00 AM ET on August 28th.
+One Kuverit coin can now be bought for $0.0000 or 0.00000000 BTC on exchanges.
+Kuverit has a total market cap of $103,519.82 and $21.00 worth of Kuverit was traded on exchanges in the last 24 hours.
+In the last seven days, Kuverit has traded 0% higher against the US dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.